Stop Pollution to Protect Our Health & Climate

 A Solution: Educate, Organize, Collaborate

 Our goal is to translate the data connecting pollution and health, right down to the individual level.
-When a parent understands that “This pollution makes my child sick” and when people see that pollution is harmful to their health, then they can work to protect themselves and then advocate t stop the pollution and thus join in the effort to reduce burning fossil fuels and mitigate the damage to the planet.
+When a parent understands that “This pollution makes my child sick” and when people see that pollution is harmful to their health, then they can work to protect themselves and then advocate to stop the pollution and thus join in the effort to reduce burning fossil fuels and mitigate the damage to the planet.

 Our challenge is how to bring together a significant mass of people who will demand change.